Axway/docker-cft/compose/README.md

 ```

-### How to manage the Transfer CFT service from your docker-compose YAML file
+### How to manage the Transfer CFT service from your compose YAML file

 You can use Docker Compose to automate building container images, as well as application deployment and customization.

 #### 1. Customization

-Before you start, customize the parameters in the [`docker-compose.yml`](./docker-compose.yml) file.
+Before you start, customize the parameters in the [`compose.yml`](./compose.yml) file.

 Set the image parameter to match the image you want to use.
 For example: "image: axway/cft:3.10.2206".